WillyBarankin/homelab/README.md

 # 🏡 HomeLab Setup: K3s + Ollama + OpenWebUI on Proxmox

 This project describes a lightweight, GPU-accelerated home lab deployment using [K3s](https://k3s.io/), [Ollama](https://ollama.com/), and [OpenWebUI](https://github.com/open-webui/open-webui).
-The system is optimized for running local LLMs with GPU passthrough on a Proxmox-hosted Kubernetes cluster.
+The system is optimized for for running local large language models (LLMs) with GPU passthrough on a Proxmox-hosted Kubernetes cluster.

 ---